noa10/mataresit/docs/ai/IMPLEMENTATION_SUMMARY_AI.md

   - Created new interfaces for AISuggestions and Correction

 - Enhanced `src/services/receiptService.ts`:
-  - Updated `processReceiptWithOCR` to handle AI suggestions and categorization
+  - Updated `processReceiptWithAI` to handle AI suggestions and categorization
   - Added `logCorrections` function to track when users correct AI suggestions
   - Modified `updateReceipt` to call the logging function